bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 In browsers where the [Page Visibility API](https://www.w3.org/TR/page-visibility/) is supported, the carousel will avoid sliding when the webpage is not visible to the user (such as when the browser tab is inactive, the browser window is minimized, etc.).
+Sliding will resume when the browser tab is active.

 ### Pausing the carousel
 To pause the carousel from auto sliding, set the `interval` prop to `0`.
 To restart a paused carousel, set the `interval` back to the desired number of ms.

+When the carousel is paused, the user can still switch slides via the controls (if enabled) or touch swipe (on touch enabled devices, if not disabled).

 ## Controls and Indicators
 Set the prop `controls` to enable the previous and next control buttons.